Security

 admin=CRYPT:adpexzg3FUZAk,admin,user

 You have added two users.
 The first one named scott with the password tiger.
 He has the role user assigned to it.
-The second user admin with password admin which is obfuscated (see Jetty realms for possible encryption methods).
+The second user admin with password admin which is obfuscated (see Password Obfuscation in Jetty documentation for details).
 This one has the admin and user role assigned.

-Now create the second file in the same etc/ directory called login.conf.
-This is the login configuration file.
+Now create the second file in the same $JETTY_BASE/etc/ directory named login.conf.
+This is the JAAS login configuration file.

 etc/login.conf